RadchenkoVlada/Project/README.md

 ```
 $ python -m pip install --upgrade pip
 ```
-When install Flask.
+Now let's move on to the setup.py file.
+The setup script is the centre of all activity in *building, distributing, and installing modules using the Distutils*.\

+Flask installation.
 Within the activated environment, use the following command to install Flask:
 ```
 $ pip install Flask
 ```
 Flask is now installed.

 ## Domain Description